 These really are just a starting point if you have a good travel guide and map you can expand on these and if you schedule enough time in Helsinki.
 You are sure to find other interesting locations and attractions in and around the Helsinki area of Finland.

-Helsinki is a pretty simple place to get around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks it should become pretty simple.
-You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
-If you wish to cover larger distances across Helsinki there are other ways to get around.
+Helsinki is a pretty simple place to get around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks you will be able to get round with ease.
+You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
+If you wish to traverse greater distances across Helsinki there are a few more options.
 Helsinki has a Metro System with 2 lines that cover 17 stations around the city.
-There is a city wide bus system where tickets can be purchases to cover multiple journeys.
-There is also the alternative to use Helsinki Taxis, where a knowledgeable driver can offer ideas for places to visit.
-Whichever way you plan to explore Helsinki make sure you see as much of the city as your can.
+There is a good network of buses that passes can be bought to include multiple trips.
+Collect a Rental Car in Helsinki, there is also the alternative to use Helsinki Taxis, where the driver can offer up local knowledge.
+What ever method you use to explore Helsinki ensure you see as much of it as you can.

 If you wish to stay in Helsinki more than one night you will need to find a place to stay.
 Helsinki offers a broad range of facilities to sleep these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are in town on business ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Helsinki can result in problems at certain times of the day.
 If you are seeking out more luxury accommodation there is a selection of top independent and chain hotels.
 Helsinki also offers an excellent array of lower star hotel options that provide simple but functional facilities for visitors to the city.
 If you do not have a huge accommodation budget there is a number of hostels and guest houses in the city which are a fine place to sleep overnight.
 Whichever type of accommodation you select in Helsinki ensure you take time to seek out deals that are available on countless travel web sites, often when there is a big event on in town.